skip to main content

 Lenders that ask for money upfront

 Some lenders do charge an application fee or other fees, but reputable lenders disclose this information to borrowers.
-It’s best to stay away from any lenders that ask you for money in exchange for a lower interest rate.
+It’s best to avoid lenders asking you for money in exchange for a lower interest rate.
 Legitimate lenders won’t have customers hand over money before they’re approved for a loan.

 What’s the interest rate for an unsecured personal loan?

 There is no universal interest rate for an unsecured personal loan.
-Every lender will have different rates they charge based on an applicant's credit score, credit history, and overall financial picture.
+Every lender will charge different rates based on an applicant's credit score, credit history, and overall financial picture.

-Typically, borrowers with good credit scores can expect to receive better rates, better loan options, and more favorable repayment terms.
+Typically, borrowers with good credit scores can expect to receive more reasonable rates, better loan options, and more favorable repayment terms.

-In quarter two of 2021, the average interest rate on a 24-month personal loan from a commercial bank was 9.58%, according to the Federal Reserve.
+In May 2024, the average interest rate on a 24-month personal loan from a commercial bank was 11.92%, according to the Federal Reserve.

 What to look for in an unsecured personal loan